Installing the watsonx Orchestrate Developer Edition

 Note:

-- To ensure better integration and performance, it’s recommended to install the ADK inside your WSL environment, as your server will be running there.
+- To ensure better integration and performance, install the ADK inside your WSL environment, as your server will be running there.
 Once installed, you can build and manage your agents directly within WSL for a smoother development experience.

-- The WSL 2 with Ubuntu distribution is recommended.
+- WSL 2 with Ubuntu distribution is recommended.

 -